hfactor/hfactor.github.io/_notes/100 Public/Lists/AntiLibrary.md

 - Standout 2.0 by Marcus Buckingham
 - Principles by Ray Dalio
 - Build Don't Talk by Raj Shamani
+- Thanks for the Feedback by Douglas Stone

 ## Psychology
 - Outliers by Malcolm Gladwell 📟